You have a new product or service to serve a market need and have developed a business plan.

 Be clear what founders do and want

 Turning an idea into a business often needs a number of founders to combine their skills, connections and assets.
-Founders bring an essential business need to the company and receive a significant portion of the equity.
+A co founder brings an essential business need to the company and receives a significant portion of the equity.

 As your business grows, you will be hiring employees with certain skills and connections.
 Employees will be paid for their time, and may also receive some equity.

-The company will need employees to sign employment contracts.
+The company will need employees to sign employment contracts and you'll need legal support to ensure you don't miss anything.
 The employment agreements should clearly set out the terms of employment, such as the role, the remuneration and the dismissal process.
 At some point, the startup will need to involve a human resources professional.

 The initial money for the startup will have come from your own funds, or from family and friends.
 That seed capital will have been used to buy equipment, rent office space, make your first few hires and pay other costs.